 This means that you will need to do one frenado right after the other when ending the bar and beginning the next bar.
-Pay close attention to the video as this is demonstrated and start off with repeating without the use of chords.
-Once you have made sure that you are able to maintain the rhythm, then try to throw in some chords, for example, D, G u0026amp; A7.
+Pay close attention to the video as this is demonstrated, and start with repeating without using chords.
+Once you have made sure that you can maintain the rhythm, try throwing in some chords, for example, D, G u0026amp; A7.

-When practicing complicated rhythms, it is best to start off without any chords and then slowly introducing them starting off with some of the more easy combinations of chords.
-Once you get the hang of it, you can then try with some more complicated combinations of chords.
+When practicing complicated rhythms, it is best to start off without any chords and then slowly introduce them starting off with some of the easy combinations of chords.
+Once you get the hang of it, you can then try some more complicated combinations of chords.

 Try to play the Gaita version in the video above.
-Take time to learn this by heart and you can start to jam your Gaita and get a great feel to it.
+Take time to learn this by heart and you can start to jam your Gaita and get a great feel for it.